draggett/arena-webhub/examples/Interop Testing/README.md

 * The simplest case is when testing the Arena Web Hub platform.
 You just need to open a console and change to the folder containing the test framework ("examples/Interop Testing") and run the command “npm start”.
 This automatically launches the Web server.
 You can then open the web page at https://localhost:888/interop.html.
-Note "nam-start" runs the Web Hub on the application defined by "arena-webhub.js" and is equivalent to running "node arena-webhub.js"
+Note "npm-start" runs the Web Hub on the application defined by "[arena-webhub.js](arena-webhub.js)" and is equivalent to running "node arena-webhub.js"

-- To test the Siemens ThingWeb platform, you need a second console to launch ThingWeb and get it to execute the test applications with the command “wot-servient thing-web-interop.js”
+- To test the Siemens ThingWeb platform, you need a second console to launch ThingWeb and get it to execute the test applications with the command “wot-servient thing-web-interop.js”, see [thing-web-interop.js](thing-web-interop.js), which is very similar to  "arena-webhub.js", differing in only a few contextual details.
 - The Mozilla Things Gateway is more complicated.
 After installing it from the Mozilla site, you need to create a user account and install a test add-on.
-Once that is done, you can then log into the Things Gateway, enable the test add-on and activate the test thing.
+Once that is done, you can then log into the Things Gateway, enable the test add-on and activate the test thing. _The addon code will be uploaded soon_.